Macquarie Hills

 Macquarie Hills features high concentrations of family households, with a higher-than-average median household size

-Family households constitute 84.7% of all households, including 43.2% couples with children, 28.8% couples without children, and 11.9% single parent families.
-Non-family households account for the remaining 15.3%, with lone person households at 13.4% and group households comprising 1.9%.
-The median household size is 2.9 people, larger than the Rest of NSW average of 2.4.
+Family households account for 84.7% of all households, including 43.2% couples with children, 28.8% couples without children, and 11.9% single parent families.
+Non-family households constitute the remaining 15.3%, with lone person households at 13.4% and group households comprising 1.9%.
+The median household size is 2.9 people, which is larger than the Regional NSW average of 2.4.

 Frequently Asked Questions - Households